 }'

-Then host maintenance.html in your S3 origin bucket.
+Then host error.html in your S3 origin bucket.

 Pros and Cons